tingtang2/tingtang2.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Ting Chen and I'm a Master's student at Columbia University, studying Computer Science.
-I'm broadly interested in Bayesian and nonparametric statistics as well as their applications in deep learning and natural language processing methods.
+My name is Ting Chen and I recently completed my Master's degree at Columbia University, studying Computer Science.
+I'm broadly interested in Bayesian statistics and neural network training dynamics as well as applications in the life sciences.
+I previously worked on argument mining within the field of natural language processing and am currently a machine learning engineer.